-There shall be a single Investors Legal Representative for the Issuance Program and it shall be Fiduciaria Colmena S.A. or the legally authorized entity selected by the Investors General Assembly to replace it.
+There shall be a single Investors Legal Representative for the Issuance Program and it shall be Fiduciaria Colombiana de Comercio Exterior S.A. - Fiducoldex or the legally authorized entity selected by the Investors General Assembly to replace it.

 4.1.
 OBLIGATIONS OF THE INVESTORS LEGAL REPRESENTATIVE